-Architecture and engineering are amazing opportunities to explore for both art and science.
-Finding the perfect shapes for stability, strength and durability will challenge your kids to develop problem solving and creative thinking skills.
-So lets get to the building!
+Architecture and engineering are amazing opportunities to explore both art and science.
+Finding the perfect shapes for stability, strength, and durability will challenge your kids to develop problem-solving and creative thinking skills.
+So let’s get to the building!

 Recommended Science Experiment Books